 Frequent watery bowel movements increase your risk of dehydration.
 Chronic diarrhea could also lead to malnutrition since it reduces the time your gut has to absorb nutrients.

 Some of the factors that can cause short-term episodes of diarrhea include:

-Viruses: Diarrhea is frequently a symptom of norovirus and rotavirus infections.
+Pathogens: Diarrhea is frequently a symptom of specific infections.
 Sometimes people call infection with these bugs “the stomach flu.”
 (3)

 Food poisoning: Consuming foods and beverages contaminated with dangerous microbes — such as E. coli and Salmonella — can produce inflammation and toxins in your gut.
 This may trigger diarrhea to help purge the toxins quickly.
 (4)